matteo-martinelli/Phd-Manufacturing-Distributed/README.md

 and moves the newest dataset from "/manufacturing_model/logs/" to "causal_model/dataset/" folder.
 Here, the last causal_model run is deleted, a new folder is generated, then data is used in order to train the causal network representing the manufacturing model.

-Further information about the experiment available here:
-*link to the paper